ampproject/amphtml/spec/amp-story-player.md

 By default, the player will scroll the page it's embedded in so that users don't get stuck when scrolling through the player.

+-   Players embedded in a document's content need this enabled so they don't block user scrolling.
+-   Players displayed full screen on a device (eg: lightbox) need this disabled so the page does not scroll in the background.

 You can opt-out of the default behavior by using the configuration below.
 This will prevent the player from scrolling the page.

 ### JSON Configuration